 2.3 Land Use and Land Cover:

 The image processing and digital image classification technique was adopted to prepare land use and land cover map (Singh et al., 2010).
 Land cover refers to the biological and physical materials on the Earth’s surface (Herold et al. 2006).
 It comprises natural elements, such as water bodies, forests, exposed rock or soil, and surfaces modified by humans, such as roads, buildings, and agriculture.
-The Standard False Color Composite (FCC) used for mapping LULC for year 2008 and 2018.
-The different land use / land cover classes with their details viz.
+The Standard False Color Composite (FCC) was used for mapping LULC for the years 2008 and 2018.
+The different land use/land cover classes with their details viz.
 Agricultural land, Forest land, settlement, forest land, water body, agricultural land, open scrub etc. shown in Table 1.
 The classification scheme (Anderson et al., 1971) developed gives a rather broad classification where the land use/land cover was identified by a single digit.
-In the digital image supervised classification technique, images with 2008 and 2018 years was independently classified.
+In the digital image supervised classification technique, images from 2008 and 2018 were independently classified.
 A supervised classification method was carried out using signature training sets for each class.
-Maximum Likelihood Algorithm was employed to detect the land cover types.
-The area under different land use land cover is given in Table 2.
+The Maximum Likelihood Algorithm was employed to detect the land cover types.
+The area under different land use and land covers is given in Table 2.

 Table No.1: Details of land use / land cover classes